 Creating a rain garden on the grounds of a school to use stormwater runoff to irrigate native plant communities.

 Maintaining a collection of seeds native to the region that are rare or “endangered” and using them to participants about seed saving and its role in communities throughout history.

-Remediating one-acre of knotweed-infested city-owned land in the Polish Hill neighborhood of Pittsburgh.
+Remediating an acre of knotweed-infested, city-owned land in the Polish Hill neighborhood of Pittsburgh.

 Pollinator Restoration and Education Program